blackfalcon/Front-End-Devloper__Book-of-Answers/questions.md

 #### HTML Questions:

 * What does a `doctype` do?
-* What's the difference between full standards mode, almost standards mode and quirks mode?
-* What's the difference between HTML and XHTML?
-* Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?
 * What kind of things must you be wary of when design or developing for multilingual sites?
 * What are `data-` attributes good for?